Another successful Katie Smith mission

 - Your Day in Women’s Basketball, July 2: Maya Moore helps overturn wrongful conviction

 “Some things are bigger than just sports,” Smith said during a television interview with 10TV news.
-“It’s about the connection, that [the kids] know that you care, that you’re there for them.
+“It’s about the connection, that know that you care, that you’re there for them.
 Just to provide these, a basketball, a football, a soccer ball and just some instruction, just knows that they’re still involved and people are still thinking of them.”

 Ohio State’s LiFEsports initiative, which organized the “Sport In a Bag” event to help children potentially missing out on recreational activities due to the COVID-19 pandemic, typically provides approximately 800 kids ages 9-14 with sports-themed programming each year.
 While the virus has forced the program to indefinitely suspend operations, it teamed with the Lindy Infante Foundation to offer families an alternative suited for current societal conditions.